suriyadeepan/suriyadeepan.github.io/_posts/2017-01-17-mle-linear.markdown

 ![](/img/mle/toy-eg.png)

-From the figure, we see that the likelihood, product of probabilities of data given model, is basically the product of heights of green lines.
+From the figure, we see that the likelihood, product of probabilities of data given model, is basically the product of heights of dotted lines.
 It is obvious that the likelihood of model $$\theta = 1$$ is higher.
 We choose the model ($$ \theta $$), that maximizes the likelihood.

 ## Linear Regression